-Best Overall: Coors Banquet Lager Beer
+Coors Banquet Lager Beer

-When it comes to cheap beer, one lager stands atop the mountain for Max Shafer, head brewer at Roadhouse Brewing in Jackson Hole, Wyoming.
+When it comes to cheap beer, one lager stands atop the mountain for Max Shafer, head brewer at Roadhouse Brewing Co. in Jackson Hole, Wyoming.

 “After long trips in the wilderness or just a long day at the brewery, you better believe I will have a Banquet in my hand,” Shafer says.

 Coors Banquet delivers the full sensory experience, starting with the stubby bottle’s iconic yellow label and red cap.
 The lure goes beyond looks, though—it's one of the best-tasting cheap beers around.
-Shafer lauds the beer’s slight, yet balanced sweetness and perfect carbonation, creating “an insanely crushable liquid” and “beer of choice for me at tailgates, après-skiing, a cooler in my raft, or an entire shelf in the beer fridge in my garage.
+Shafer lauds the beer’s slight yet balanced sweetness and perfect carbonation, creating “an insanely crushable liquid” and “beer of choice for me at tailgates, après-skiing, a cooler in my raft, or an entire shelf in the beer fridge in my garage.
 Name a better cheap beer.
 I’ll wait.”

-Runner-Up, Best Overall: Miller High Life American Lager Beer
+Miller High Life American Lager Beer

-Get a gaggle of brewers together in a bar, and chances are good that they’ll order Miller High Life.
+Get a gaggle of brewers together in a bar, and chances are good they’ll order Miller High Life.
 It's the go-to beer for most brewers, says Doug Hasker, brewmaster at Puesto Cervecería in San Diego.
 Jared Williamson, lead brewer at Schlafly Beer in St. Louis, likes High Life because it’s a “simple and clean quaffer.”

-The so-called Champagne of Beers was first brewed in 1903 and remains an enduring classic thanks to its blend of malted barley, the brewery’s own yeast strain, and Galena hops that impart a clean bitterness.
-It's also a perfect pretension-free beer, says Tom Whisenand, CEO and owner of Indeed Brewing Company, headquartered in Minneapolis.
+The so-called Champagne of Beers was first brewed in 1903, remaining an enduring classic thanks to its blend of malted barley, the brewery’s own yeast strain, and Galena hops that impart a clean bitterness.
+"It's also a perfect pretension-free beer," says Tom Whisenand, CEO and owner of Indeed Brewing Company, headquartered in Minneapolis.

-Best Light: Miller Lite Lager Beer
+Miller Lite Lager Beer

 Many beer drinkers cut their teeth on light lagers bought in bulk and consumed good and cold.
 I spent my college years crushing Natural Light and Busch Light, a beer that still holds a soft spot in my stomach and heart.

-Todd DiMatteo, owner and head brewer of Good Word Brewing & Public House, in Duluth, Georgia, recently fell under the spell of I.C.
+Todd DiMatteo, owner and head brewer of Good Word Brewing & Public House in Duluth, Georgia, recently fell under the spell of I.C.
 Light, a 95-calorie lager brewed in Pennsylvania.
 “I drank my weight three times over in I.C.
-Light, but hardly broke the bank,” he says of the low-calorie sibling to Iron City Beer, the classic Pittsburgh lager.
+Light but hardly broke the bank,” he says of the low-calorie sibling to Iron City Beer, the classic Pittsburgh lager.

-Best Stout or Porter: Guinness Pub Draught Stout
+Guinness Pub Draught Stout

 Though dark beers tend to get pigeonholed in fall and winter, any month is ideal for drinking a stout or porter.
-If you’re around New York State, Colm Kirwan, a partner at New York City beer bar The Jeffrey, favors the Black Duck Porter from Long Island brewery Greenport Harbor.
+If you’re around New York, Colm Kirwan, a partner at New York City beer bar The Jeffrey, favors the Black Duck Porter from Long Island brewery Greenport Harbor.
 Its “robust malt bill and roasted coffee and cocoa notes make it as fulfilling as they come,” he says.

 For a national release, you’ll want to look to Guinness.
 It’s the “king of stouts,” Schlafly’s Williamson says of the “smooth and sessionable” Irish beer.
-The creamy beer can sometimes be overlooked by flashier newcomers, “but it’s just hard to beat a Guinness,” says Dan Fontaine, beer manager at Brick Store Pub, in Decatur, Georgia.
+The creamy beer can sometimes be overlooked by flashier newcomers, “but it’s just hard to beat a Guinness,” says Dan Fontaine, beer manager at Brick Store Pub in Decatur, Georgia.
 Need a refresher on the flavor?
-The velvety stout pairs a light body with a soft mouthfeel and is sweet upfront, but dries out for the finish.
+The velvety stout pairs a light body with a soft mouthfeel and is sweet up front but dries out for the finish.

-Best IPA: Bell's Two Hearted Ale
+Bell's Two Hearted Ale

-Best Wheat: Blue Moon Belgian White Wheat Ale
+Blue Moon Belgian White Wheat Ale

 A great wheat beer can’t be beaten, balancing smoothness with boatloads of flavor.
 Many experts suggested a witbier, a Belgian style of wheat beer traditionally seasoned with orange peel and coriander.
-The Jeffrey’s Kirwan likes Brewery Ommegang’s Witte, which he calls “perfectly executed,” boasting notes of clove and banana.
+The Jeffrey’s Kirwan likes Brewery Ommegang’s Witte, which he calls “perfectly executed,” boasting notes of clove and citrus.